What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/JWFangit/LOTVS-DADA}{It} contains 2,000 videos with 658,476 frames at a resolution of 1584×660 \cite{DADA}, collected from YouTube and three Chinese video platforms for \underline{d}river \underline{a}ttention prediction in \underline{d}riving \underline{a}ccident scenarios \cite{DADA-2000}.
+\paragraph{\textbf{DADA-2000:}} Collecting from YouTube and three Chinese video platforms, \href{https://github.com/JWFangit/LOTVS-DADA}{2000 videos with 658,476 frames} at a resolution of 1584×660 \cite{DADA} are selected for \underline{d}river \underline{a}ttention prediction in \underline{d}riving \underline{a}ccident scenarios \cite{DADA-2000}.
 A smaller package with 1013 videos is also \href{https://opendatalab.com/OpenDataLab/DADA2000/tree/main/raw}{released}.
-As revealed in Fig.~\ref{fig:attention_datasets_comparison}, DADA-2000 contains footage in which the ego vehicle witnessed the occurrence of accidents (left), was involved in or caused an accident (middle) or near-miss incident (right).
+As revealed in Fig.~\ref{fig:attention_datasets_comparison}, DADA-2000 contains footage in which the ego vehicle witnessed the accident occurrence (left), was involved in or caused an accident (middle), or nearly missed an incident (right).
 These videos are classified into 54 types based on the semantic categories of accident participants and the involvement of the ego vehicle.
 The annotations reportedly incorporate pixel-level annotations derived from eye fixation data and frame-by-frame binary accident occurrence labels.
 However, object-level information, such as which object attracts the attention, is not provided.
 Furthermore, there are some inconsistencies in the DADA-2000 annotations.
 As stated in \cite{CST-S3D}, some annotations are inaccurate, particularly in classification, stemming from two main sources: misidentification of ego involvement and incorrect categorization of accident participants.
 In addition, the recorded driver eye movement data only shows where the driver looked, not where they should have focused for safety \cite{mine}.
-For example, in the top image of Fig.~\ref{fig:attention_datasets_comparison}, the driver keeps staring at the car that caused the initial accident, ignoring the motorcycles and pedestrian flying toward their own vehicle, which could cause another collision.
-In the bottom image, the driver gazes at the woman beside the car instead of the crossing child who just caused a near-miss incident.
+Therefore, it may be inadequate for supervising safety-critical attention modeling.
+For example, in the left image of Fig.~\ref{fig:attention_datasets_comparison}, the driver fixates on the vehicle responsible for the initial accident, overlooking approaching motorcycles and pedestrians that could lead to a secondary collision.
+In the right image, the driver focuses on a woman beside the car rather than the child crossing the road, who has just caused a near-miss incident.